phanxgames/phanx-mysql/readme.md

 Optional helper to assist in inserting simple queries into your database.

-3 Ways to do the same thing:
+<b>3 Ways to do the same thing:</b>
+Inserts a new row into the "test" table with name provided as "Tester" and the ID left null, so to auto-increment.

 <pre>
 await db.insert("test", {name:"Tester"}).finalize();